-Environmental Issue Potentially Significant Impact Less-than- Significant Impact No Impact Beneficial Impact III.
+Environmental Issue Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Beneficial Impact III.
 AIR QUALITY.
 Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied on to make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? of b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment unde an applicable Federal or State ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? \boxtimes
+Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable Federal or State ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?